weefbellington/screenplay/README.md

 - **XMLStage**: a stage that inflates views from an XML layout file
 - **TweenRigger**: animates screen transitions from an XML animation files
 - **AnimatorRigger**: animates screen transitions with an `android.animation.Animator`
-- **InstanceStateComponent**: saves view state when a screen is detached and restores it on reattach.
+- **InstanceStateComponent**: saves view state when a screen is detached and restores it on reattach

 Additionally, Screenplay provides plugin support.
 The current plugins are: